qgindi/LibreAutomate/Other/BuildEvents/Readme - Roslyn.txt

 Once: Build this project.
 Don't run; it will run automatically when building Roslyn project Microsoft.CodeAnalysis.CSharp.Features.

 Download https://github.com/dotnet/roslyn and unzip to C:\code-lib\roslyn.
-Or git clone, if you need extra 2 GB.
+Or git clone (do shallow clone if don't want extra 2 GB or more).
 Open Roslyn.sln.
 To make VS not so slow, select all folders and unload projects.
 Then load Microsoft.CodeAnalysis.CSharp.Features with entire dependency tree.
   It loads projects we need: